gusafr/midora-solid-ai/MANIFESTO/solid-ai-manifesto-v1.md

 ## 7. Visual Identity & Metaphor

-**solid.ai** = *Stable Organizational Layer for Intelligence and Data.*
+The name **solid.ai** reflects the framework's commitment to building stable, coherent organizational foundations for artificial intelligence.

 Imagine a **digital DNA spiral** —
 each strand representing data and decision,
 each connection symbolizing automation and intelligence,
-together forming the living organism of an AI-Native company.
+together forming the living organism of an AI-native company.

 ---